haskus/haskus-manual/source/system/volume1/intro.rst

 **haskus-system**

-``haskus-system`` acts at the *system* level: it provides interfaces to the Linux kernel (hence to the hardware) in Haskell.
-It also provides higher-level interfaces, for instance to manage devices in user-space (similar to ``udev`` in usual Linux distributions).
+``haskus-system`` acts at the *system* level: it provides interfaces to the Linux kernel (hence to the hardware) in Haskell and builds on them to provide higher-level interfaces (described in the Volume 2 of this documentation).

 You can use these interfaces to build custom systems.
 Then it is up to you to decide if your system has the concept of "application" or not: you may design